Abstracts

 1. First-to-Podium Presentation Only

 The First-to-Podium Presentation category is reserved exclusively for work that is being presented for the first time.
-Only truly original, practice-enhancing research, emerging data, or novel innovations that have not been presented, published, posted, or shared in any scientific, educational, or public forum are eligible for consideration.
+Only truly original, practice-enhancing research, emerging data, or novel innovations that have not been presented, published, posted, or shared in any scientific, educational, or public forum are eligible.

 To maintain the integrity of this high-visibility category and to respect the valuable time and expertise of our clinician reviewers, the following requirements will be enforced: